Vocational students collaborating in a modern classroom

 Hands practising chest compressions on a CPR training manikin

-The classroom now serves students across the school's health-related programmes, and the school describes the approach as a replicable model — a blueprint other vocational centres could follow rather than a one-off experiment.
+The classroom now serves students across the school’s health programmes, and the school describes the approach as a replicable model — a blueprint other vocational centres could follow, not a one-off.

 If you recognise your own situation here, let's talk about how it could work for you.